lucasg78/backend-challenges/Entregable3/readme.md

 - **Method:** GET
 - **Example:** `http://localhost:8080/`

-### 2. All Products and Products by Param Length Limit
+### 2. Get all Products and Products by Param Length Limit

 - **Endpoint:** `/products`
 - **Description:** Retrieves a list of products and optionally limits the response based on the "limit" query parameter.